finn-no/eslint-config-finn/rules/no-new-symbol.md

 # Disallow Symbol Constructor (no-new-symbol)

-The `Symbol` constructor is not intended to be used with the `new` operator, but to be called as a function.
+`Symbol` is not intended to be used with the `new` operator, but to be called as a function.

 ```js
 var foo = new Symbol("foo");